syncfusion-content/windowsforms-docs/WindowsForms/SfCalendar/cell-customization.md

 ## Render cell on-demand

-This support is used to highlight or customize dates to mention some special date on-demand.
+This support is used to highlight or customize dates to mention some special date on-demand. `DrawCellEventArgs` provides the following data for the `DrawCell` event of calendar.

+* BackColor - To change background color of date cell to draw in calendar.

+* ForeColor - To change foreground color of date cell to draw in calendar.

+* Value - To identify the date value of the cell to draw in calendar

+* IsSpecialDate - To indicate whether the date of cell is special date in calendar

+* IsTrailingDate - To indicate whether the date of cell is special date in calendar

+* IsWeekNumber - To indicate whether the date of cell is trailing date for current month.

+* VerticalAlignment - To change the vertical alignment of the date text of the cell in calendar

+* HorizontalAlignment - To change the horizontal alignment of the date text of the cell in calendar

+* ColumnIndex - To get the column index of cell to draw in calendar

+* RowIndex - To get the row index of cell to draw in calendar

+* CellBounds - To get the cell bounds of the date cell to draw in calendar

+* Image - To change the image for the date cell to draw in calendar

+* ImageBounds - To change the image bounds of the date cell to draw in calendar

+* Handled - To handle the draw cell event.
+It will restrict to draw default text and user can draw their own text within the bounds of cell.

 The following code example illustrates how to customize the cell on-demand.

 {% tabs %}